 If you’re in the market to road-test some really great Indonesian coffee blends, then you need to make a pit-stop at the very funky Anomali Coffee.
 At their Ubud address, you can sip on beans from Papua, Java, Sumatra, and even a good-old local Balinese Kintamani roast, with expert baristas and regular training sessions on-hand to get your coffee sipping up to scratch.
 Not only that, the espresso machines are top notch, too, pumping out strong and creamy cappuccinos on the regular, as well as a cold drip, French press, plunger, and the very snazzy syphon coffee.

-Ubud Coffee Roastery is a casual cafe where the Ubud crowds go for the daily caffeine fix.
-The fine beans are locally sourced from coffee plantations in the breezy Kintamani.
-They are then roasted right at the cafe’s garden and brewed to perfection.
-Loving Ubud Coffee Roastery’s classic cuppa?
-Lucky for you, you can nab yourself a bag of beans to take home!
+Ubud Coffee Roastery is one of the coolest cafes in Ubud for your daily caffeine fix.
+The fine beans are locally sourced from coffee plantations in breezy Kintamani, which are then roasted and brewed to perfection on-site within the cafe’s garden.
+Love Ubud Coffee Roastery’s signature brews?
+You can nab a bag of beans to take home… Double win!

-Cool interior, industrial decor, this modern cafe at the heart of Ubud is a fave amongst residents and travellers alike, when it comes to great coffee.
-Pubas coffee is where you go to relax, work or get some serious caffeine hit.
-You can get all the classics here, like piccolo, long black or cappuccino, best enjoyed with buttery croissants and danish.
-For the adventurous bunch, try one of the creative brews, like the Pubas Iced Coffee with chocolate, caramel and a hint of salt, or the Misty Tarz – a single shot of espresso with mint, casava, a scoop of ice cream and a sprinkle of salt.
-Best part is, you can stop by at night for an Espresso Martini or two…
+Chic interiors, industrial decor and epic brews: this modern cafe and coffee shop sits in the beating heart of Ubud, and is unsurprisingly popular for its great coffee.
+Pubas Coffee is where you’ll want to go for a serious caffeine hit.
+You’ll find all the classics here, like piccolo, long black or cappuccino, best enjoyed with buttery croissants and danish pastries.
+For the adventurous bunch, try one of the creative brews, like the Pubas Iced Coffee with chocolate, caramel and a hint of salt, or the Misty Tarz – a single shot of espresso with mint, cassava, a scoop of ice cream and a sprinkle of salt.
+Best part is, you can stop by at night for an Espresso Martini too…

 Pubas Coffee, Jl Sri Wedari, Tegallantang, Ubud, p. +62 812 4643 1232; Open daily 8am – 10pm.